-Street names such as "Zu den sieben Hämmern" (At the Seven Hammers) or "Am Seilwerk" (At the Rope Works) are reminiscent of the Puth forge and rope works, which, along with the surrounding collieries, the Henrichshütte in the neighbouring district of Welper and tourism, were among the main branches of industry.
+Street names such as "Zu den sieben Hämmern" (At the Seven Hammers) or "Am Seilwerk" (At the Rope Works) are reminiscent of the Puth forge and rope works, which, along with the surrounding collieries, the Henrichshütte in the neighbouring district of Welper and tourism, were among the main types of industry.

 By far the most famous Blankenstein woman was the women's rights activist Franziska Mathilde Annecke.
 A commemorative plaque adorns her house in Vidumestraße.

 Numerous forest paths and the 19th century Gethmann Garden with its winding paths below the castle invite you to walk and stroll - after that, several restaurants invite you to stop for a bite to eat.

 From the viewing platforms in the Gethmann Garden as well as from the castle tower, you have a magnificent view of the Middle Ruhr Valley, which reflects the very special charm of this unique landscape at any time of year.